mstaton477/CSC490FinalProject/README.md

 ## Description
 A website for online book clubs that allows users to create their own book lists to share with others.
 Together users can create a club to discuss their readings and vote on their next.
 Our search page utilizes the [Open Library API](https://openlibrary.org/developers/api), where users can search by Author, Title, and ISBN-13.
  - Created using JavaScript, Embedded JavaScript (EJS), HTML/CSS, and Sass.
- - Online server and databas hosted on Heroku
+ - Online server and database hosted on Heroku.

 ## Website
 #### [tomerater.herokuapp.com](tomerater.herokuapp.com/)